The following post is from Jeff of My Super-Charged Life: How To Get Going on the Things That Really Count

 2. Don’t Wait for the Perfect Starting Point

-Sometimes we are paralyzed like a deer in the headlights because we can’t figure out what our first move should be.
-Don’t wait for the perfect place or time to start, just get going.
-Taking action, even if it isn’t ideal, will produce better results than continuing to do nothing.
+Sometimes we are paralyzed like a deer in headlights because we can’t figure out what our first move should be.
+Don’t wait for the perfect place or time to start.
+Just get going.
+Even if it isn’t ideal, taking action will produce better results than continuing to do nothing.
 Also, the right thing usually reveals itself once you get started.

 Do you have a dream that you’ve put off pursuing for years?
 Maybe you want to start your own business, write a book or perform on the stage.
 Stop waiting until the time is right and just do it.
 You should start small and start now.
 You’ll probably be amazed at what these two strategies alone will do for you and for your life.